Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Killing NPCs without reason or engagement to justify retaliation.

 - Shit talking downed bodies excessively.
-One or two lines, perhaps.
-Never more.
+Keep said shit talking related to the Rp rather than the win.

 - Using a friend or gang member as a hostage.